ericdequ/GovCon/data/blog/Government/Relationships.md

 ## Conclusion

 💻 In the intricate landscape of government sales, relationships can be the compass guiding you to success.
 By investing time in building genuine connections and understanding agency needs, your business can enjoy sustained success in the government sector.
 Forge relationships, build trust, and see the results unfold! 🤝🏛️

+voice cloning without permission of the users voice that is cloned will trap you in the origional voices, when used for unjust purposes. this can also have the potential to scramble your soul making it hard for god to find you making it impossible for your true self to enter heaven.

+- and you dont know what magical abilitiees the creator cast on theeir art so trying to clone it may unleash pandoras box of their demons into your reality or on your machines.

+- if your machines are not decentralized this pandoras box can spread to entire internet.

+- magic is just perception so as long as you dont believe that your perception = reality you should be fine